• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > The Complete DIY Guide to all Aspects of Tiles and Tiling Including Easy to Follow Guides and Video Tutorials > The Different Types of Splashback and the Pros and Cons of the Materials Used – Including Special Focus on Fitting Glass and Acrylic Splashbacks
+Home > Search for DIY Projects by Trade Type > DIY How To Guides Covering Tiles and Tiling > Cutting and Installing Glass and Acrylic Splashbacks

 The complete guide to splashbacks including how to fit both glass and acrylic splash backs in your kitchen.
 We give you specific information about how to work with acrylic safely and effectively so that you can cut and fix it to the wall to create a dramatic looking splashback behind your kitchen units.